ssm/slides-s2-lpc-2017/presentation.rst

      man:mysteryd(8) \
      file:///opt/mystery/doc/index.html

+.. note::

+   Not all services are well known, or well documented.
+The on-call personnel may not be the one responsible for the architecture or the day-to-day operations for that server.

    The content of the “Documentation=” directive is visible when running “systemctl status servicename”.
 This helps your on-call person, when the alarm goes off, to figure out what is wrong, and how to fix it.
 Add your own service documentation, and a link to the upstream documentation.

-.. note::

    You don’t need to edit the original unit file, you can add a drop-in file in /etc/systemd/system/<yourservice>.d/<something>.conf:

+   # create /etc/systemd/system/mystery.service.d/documentation.conf

 ----